Trkyyy/Roll20Api/README.md

 Psychic Phenomena roller:

-To use simply add this script to your Roll20 game and use the '!psyp' command if not pushing and '!psyp push' if you are pushing.
+To use simply add this script to your Roll20 game and use the '!psyp' command

 Should work just fine, let me know if you have any issues.